-Loosely based on the book The Phantom Prince: My Life with Ted Bundy, Joe Berlinger brings us a film that aims to explore the deceit and lies inherent in Bundys persona.
-Alongside his ability to charm his his way into people’s lives, homes and beds.
-Extremely Wicked has a tough job to do in ensuring Bundy does not become a mere film character.
-The reality of his crimes remaining clear, while bringing new insight to the table for the film’s audience.
+Ted Bundy was one of the most notorious serial killers of modern American history.
+Viciously murdering and raping over 30 women that we know of during the 1970s.
+However, during much of that time, Bundy had a female partner.
+A woman who has often been sidelined as a victim of his manipulation, multiple personalities and deadly charm.
+Loosely based on the book The Phantom Prince: My Life with Ted Bundy, Joe Berlinger brings us a film that aims to explore the deceit and lies inherent in Bundy’s persona.
+Alongside his ability to charm his way into people’s lives, homes and beds.
+However, Extremely Wicked has a tough job in ensuring Bundy does not become the centre of attention.
+The reality of his horrific crimes needing to remain precise.
+While also bringing new insight to the table for the film’s audience.

 Unfortunately, while managing the former, the film is less clear on the latter.
 With a narrative that doesn’t fully allow Bundy’s female partner Elizabeth Kloepfer (Lily Collins) to take centre stage.
 In a film that should have been about her own experience and dark awakening.